Lacrymaria lacrymabunda

 Lacrymaria lacrymabunda, commonly known as the weeping widow mushroom, is a species of fungus in the family Psathyrellaceae.

 The yellowish to grayish cap is up to 8 cm wide, and sometimes orangish in the center.
 The gills are adnate but may appear adnexed.
-The stem is up to 13 cm long and wide.
+The stem is up to 13 cm long and 1.5 cm wide.
 The spore print is blackish-brown.

 It is found in North America, Central America, Europe, northern Asia, and New Zealand, where it grows on disturbed ground in woodland, gardens, and parks.
 Although it is sometimes listed as an edible species, some individuals report developing stomach upset after eating it.